ericwestbrook/scaleBgVideo/README.md

 2) Add your video source directly after the head or your document or wherever else makes sense in your circumstances.
 Give the video element an ID of 'bgVideo'.

+3) Add the desired attributes to your video tag.
+You will most likely want: preload="auto", autoplay, loop, & muted.

-3) If you want your video to be positioned statically, give it a class of 'staticBg'
+4) If you want your video to be positioned statically, give it a class of 'staticBg'.

 That's it!